drreynolds/smuhpc-workshop/source/session_4.rst

 something like "Windows7-Latest-New", for anyone to edit?
 Or that every programmer just works on different files in the same folder?

-Large, fast-changing projects with multiple authors need a Version Control System (think: "file database") to track changes and avoid general chaos.
+For projects that are large, fast-changing, or have multiple authors, a Version Control System (VCS) is critical.
+Think of a VCS as a "file database", that helps to track changes and avoid general chaos.
 A good VCS does the following:

 * *Backup and Restore* -- files are saved as they are edited, and you